-Under section GD 10(1)(a), adequate rent is deemed to be payable on the days provided in the lease for payment, or on such days as the Commissioner determines.
+Under section GD 10(1)(a), an adequate rent is deemed to be payable on the days provided in the lease for payment, or on each day of the term of the lease on a pro rata basis.
 This means that the Act operates as if there was an obligation to pay the rent.
-The Commissioner's view is that by deeming the amount to be payable, that has the same effect as deeming that a legal obligation has been created and therefore as far as section BD 2(1)(b) is concerned an expenditure has been incurred.
+The Commissioner's view is that deeming the amount to be payable has the same effect as deeming that a legal obligation has been created and, therefore, as far as section DA 1(1) is concerned an expenditure has been incurred.

 The obligation in Bisley was an existing legal obligation to make expenditure that became payable on a future date.
 Thus, there are two types of expenditure that qualify as "incurred": existing legal obligations payable now, and those that will become payable in the future.
 For expenditure either to be payable or to become payable, there must be an existing obligation to pay either now or later.
-Rent deemed to be payable falls within the first category, and is clearly "incurred".
+Rent deemed to be payable falls within the first category i.e. an existing legal obligation payable now, and is clearly "incurred".